rackerlabs/support-how-to/content/managed-operations/connect-to-azure-sql-database.md

 ### Install the latest version of SQL Server Management Studio

 When you are working with SQL Database, you should always use the latest version of SQL Server Management Studio (SSMS).
-The latest version of SSMS is optimized to work with Azure and SQL Database, and works for all supported versions of SQL Server.
+The latest version of SSMS is optimized to work with Azure and SQL Database and works for all supported versions of SQL Server.
 To help you stay up-to-date, the latest version prompts you when there is a new version available to download.

 To download and install the latest version of SMSS, see [Download SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).

 ### Create a server-level firewall rule

 By default, an Azure SQL Database firewall prevents external connectivity to your logical server and its databases.
-To enable you to connect to your server, you need to create a firewall rule for the IP address of the computer from which you connect.
+To enable you to connect to your server, you need to create a firewall rule for the IP address of the computer from which you connect by using the following instructions:

 1. Log in to the [Azure portal](https://portal.azure.com/).